Skip to main content

 Usually, to qualify for DLA the child must:

-• have been in Northern Ireland, Great Britain, the Isle of Man, Jersey or Guernsey for at least two out of the last three years (the period is 13 weeks for babies under six months old and does not apply at all for people paid under special rules)
+- have been in Northern Ireland, Great Britain, the Isle of Man, Jersey or Guernsey for at least 6 of the last 12 months, if over 3 years old

 There are some exceptions to these conditions if the child is living or coming from an EEA country or Switzerland.